 The Optima dynamic pressure relief system from Nexus DMS offers pain relief and pressure management for users weighing from 7kg to 300kg.
 It prevents the feelings of nausea some people experience when lying on a classic alternating mattress, and the high pressure pump is quiet and operates only on demand, so that it doesn’t disturb the user’s sleep.

-In addition to pressure beds, you can also obtain a separate mattress or mattress overlay, which may be more cost-effective.
+In addition to pressure beds, you can also obtain separate pressure relief mattresses or mattress overlays, which may be more cost-effective.

 Foam and gel-filled surfaces

 Foam mattress overlays (left) may have a cross cut or textured upper surface to allow greater conformity.